meghanapatil1317/Oil-Spill-Detection/README.md

 This end-to-end involvement provided a deep understanding of the topic and helped build skills in data analysis, geospatial visualization, and machine learning.

-7. Scalability & Practical Application:
+Week 7.
+Scalability & Practical Application:
 Real-world Applicability:
 The system developed in this project has significant potential for real-world use, particularly in environmental protection, maritime safety, and policy enforcement.
 Its ability to combine AIS vessel tracking with satellite imagery provides:
 Early detection of illegal oil spills in oceans and coastal areas